migmtz/spatialN3ICD/README.md

 pip3 install -r requirements.txt
 ```

-Installation took ----- seconds in the aforementioned computer.
+Installation of requirements took 17.35 seconds in the aforementioned computer.

 All .py files can be run directly in the terminal or in any Python IDE.